Don DeLillo Biography

 (from Kirchhoff, 1991)

-(DeLillo's first public reading was reportedly on Nov.
-26, 1990 at the 92nd Street Y, where he read from Libra and the yet-to-be-published Mao II).
+DeLillo's first public reading was reportedly on Nov.
+26, 1990 at the 92nd Street Y (along with Paul Auster), where he read from Libra and the yet-to-be-published Mao II.
+See Mark Rifkin's piece "a terrifying silence: paul auster and the mists of solitude" published May 28, 2024.

 He had returned the night before from San Francisco, the final stop on a reading tour and promotional merry-go-round.
 "I'm retiring.
 This is the beginning and end of my promotional career.
 I've been trying to develop a spirit of co-operation.
 But I'm going to, ah... sink into the sunset.
 I'm not happy being a public figure."